 Why do this problem?

-is a great way for children to reinforce their understanding of the sequences contained within the multiplication square and of course provides a motivating context in which to practise their tables.
+is a great way to reinforce children's understanding of the sequences contained within the multiplication square, while it also provides a motivating context in which to practise their tables.

 You could use this interactivity

 of the jigsaw as a whole class activity on an interactive whiteboard, inviting children to explain how they would start and then go on to complete the task altogether.

 Alternatively, you could introduce the jigsaw to the whole group and then ask them to complete it in pairs, either at computers or by printing off and cutting out this sheet of the grid and pieces.
 The conversations they have amongst each other as they work

 will be well-worth listening in on as they will reveal any misconceptions but also inform you as to how well the children are able to reason mathematically.